datavillage-me/dv-documentation/docs/user-manual/data-provider/intro.md

 # Getting started

-Welcome to the **Data Provider** section of your collaboration space.
+Welcome to the **data provider** section of your collaboration space.
 As a Data Provider, you are responsible for delivering high-quality, secure data.
 For each input to the algorithm you contribute, you must configure a **collaborator**.
 The platform supports reading from an **S3 bucket**.
 It can read **JSON**, **CSV** and **Parquet** files.
 Parquet files can be encrypted.